linhtwin/linhtwin.github.io/meal-club.markdown

 ## How much will it cost?

 There is a one time membership fee of $15.
 Main meal is $15.
 Dessert/extra is $5.

-## What do you get for $15?

-Enough food for a normal size entree.
-Sometimes it will be rice with a few dishes.
-Sometimes it will be one main dish.

 ## How do I sign up?